shahzaibkhalid/tools/README.md

 It does couple of things for me:

-- My MacBook's can get HDR display brightness for SDR content and it helps a lot when I'm working outside where I need MacBook to get really, really bright sometimes.
+- Get HDR brightness for SDR content, helps when working in a really bright environment.
-- Allows me to control the brightness and volume of a connected monitor
+- Ability to control volume and brightness of third-party monitors
-- Get sub-zero dimming support which can lower the brightness a whole lot than traditional control
+- Sub-zero dimming support which can lower the brightness a whole lot than traditional control

 ## Password Management

 ### iCloud Keychain

-It's my primary password manager and being used acorss my Apple devices.
-Because I dont' have Android, Windows, or any other non-Apple, `iCloud's Keychain` just works for me.
-Otherwise, `1Password` is something I've tried in the past and it's an excellent choice too.
+Primary password manager of choice.

 ### LastPass

-`LastPass` stores some very sensitive information for me, where `iCloud Keychain` falls short.
-I have security questions, product activation keys, licenses, etc. there and I think it serves the purpose extremely well.
+To store security questions, product activation keys, licenses, etc.

 ## Languages

 ### Translate

-I use Apple's built-in `Translate` app whenever I'm in a foreign land and need to translate verbally or otherwise parking signs, restuarnats menus, etc.
+Native iOS Translate app to convert labels, verbal communication, and everything in between.